DraxFM/DraxPloit-Grabber/README.md

 ## Features

-Builder (You don't need any code knowledge) steals IP, City etc.
+- Builder (You don't need any code knowledge)
+- Steals IP, City etc.
-Roblox cookie stealer
+- Roblox cookie stealer
-Startup infection
+- Startup infection
 (More to be added!)

 ### Requirements